rodeoflagellum/rodeoflagellum.github.io/_drafts/meta.md

 Why is this being posted here?
   Is this a waste of my time?
 Is it valuable?
 Is it practical?
   If other work has already been done, why not just read that?
+  Why shouldn't you be doing this?
+  Should you think more about doing this, before doing this?
 ---